Sauceke/LoveMachine/docs/README.md

 ## How it works, limitations

-Whenever a new animation loop starts, LoveMachine records the relative positions of certain bones for one cycle, then it tries to guess which bones are the most likely to be involved in the action (e.g. a penis and a mouth).
+Whenever a new animation loop starts, LoveMachine records the relative positions of certain bones (body parts) for one cycle, then it tries to guess which bones are the most likely to be involved in the action.
 More often than not, it guesses correctly; when it doesn't, you can manually select which bone of which character to track in the Plugin Settings.
 You can even select a different bone for each device to reenact more complex scenes.

 After one cycle of learning, the plugin translates the relative movement of the guessed/selected bones into something that the device can perform (e.g. axial movement for strokers, or rotating back-and-forth for rotators).
+Keep in mind that "one cycle" isn't always one stroke or thrust, it's how long it takes for the animation to _repeat_, which might be as long as 30 seconds in some games.

-As the whole thing is based on bone positions, this will only work for reasonably sized and proportioned characters.
+In games with character customization, note that this approach, being based on bone positions, will only work for reasonably sized and proportioned characters.
+What you see is what you get, and if what you see is a glitchy mess, what you get probably will be too.

 ## Configuration

-> ⚠ IL2CPP games (RoomGirl, Holy Knight Ricca) are not compatible with ConfigurationManager at the
+> ⚠ There is no Plugin Settings UI for IL2CPP games at the moment.
+If you want to change the
-> moment.
-If you want to change the settings in those games, you can edit the configuration file
+> settings in those games, you can edit the configuration file
-> (`BepInEx\config\Sauceke.LoveMachine.IL2CPP.cfg`) in Notepad.
+> (`BepInEx\config\Sauceke.LoveMachine.IL2CPP.cfg`) in Notepad, or you can copy the
+> Sauceke.LoveMachine.cfg from another game and rename it to Sauceke.LoveMachine.IL2CPP.cfg.

 In Plugin Settings > LoveMachine, you can set the following parameters: